Helgi Númason

-Helgi Númason (born 17 September 1946) is an Icelandic former footballer.
+Helgi Númason (born 17 September 1946) is an Icelandic former footballer who played as a forward.
 He was part of the Iceland national football team in 1967.
-He played 2 matches, scoring 1 goal.
+He made two appearances, scoring one goal.
 On club level, he started his senior team in 1963 with Knattspyrnufélagið Fram.
-He was the joint topscorer of the 1968 Úrvalsdeild with 8 goals, along with Kári Árnason, Ólafur Lárusson and Reynir Jónsson.
+He was the joint topscorer of the 1968 Úrvalsdeild with eight goals, along with Kári Árnason, Ólafur Lárusson and Reynir Jónsson.